 Ava met Queen Elizabeth on two occasions and she owned this coronation scarf which commemorated Elizabeth II’s 1952 coronation.
 Ava shared with the Queen a love of Welsh Corgis.

 Ava had an extensive personal record collection including titles by two of her husbands: Artie Shaw & Frank Sinatra.
 This demo recording of “You’re My Thrill” is one of only three unreleased copies of Frank Sinatra performing the song.
 Learn more about Ava's musical tastes and talents in this blog post.
-And check out Ava's Playlist on Spotify and YouTube.
+And check out Ava's Playlist on Spotify.

 This script for On the Beach is autographed by director Stanley Kramer.
 Kramer is known for directing movies with a message.
 On the Beach, released during the Cold War, cautioned the world about the dangers of nuclear warfare.
 View a poster from the film signed by Gregory Peck, who costarred with Ava in the film, in our virtual tour here and read more about the film on our blog here.

 Ava won the Silver Shell for Best Actress at the San Sebastian International Film Festival in 1964 for her performance as Maxine Faulk in The Night of the Iguana.
 It was her most awarded film role, also garnering her Golden Globe & BAFTA nominations.
 Learn more about Ava's awards here.

 This book, entitled Uhuru, was written by Ava’s friend and fellow North Carolinian Robert Ruark.
 It was found in Ava’s personal library.
 The inscription reads: “For Honest Abe, with the usual undisplayed love, Bob” Ava met Ruark while filming in Spain but they were both originally from North Carolina.